Next meeting: Thursday 11 June at 10:00 AM.

 Peers for PhDs is running regular coffee mornings each week.
 It’s a great start to the day and a relaxed way to meet people who understand the stresses of the PhD.
 You can join the mailing list or ask questions by emailing one of the project leaders:

-Dates of next Peers for PhDs meeting:
+Past dates of next Peers for PhDs meeting:

 - Tuesday 5th May: 9:00 am